Your 3-Step Cheat Sheet to Prepare Yourself for the Next Bear Market

 Step #2: Have A Shopping List With The Exact “Buy” Price

-I think the latter is more of what might happen in general.
+I think the latter is more of what could happen in general.

-Therefore, to overcome this psychological bias, we should always research on the stocks we like beforehand with the price that we would be comfortable to buy at.
+Therefore, to overcome this psychological bias, we should always research on the stocks we like beforehand with the price that we would be comfortable to pay.